MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_02a_Manage_Subscriptions_and_RBAC.md

    ![image](../media/lab02a.png)

-## Exercise 1: Manage Subscriptions and RBAC
+## Exercise 1:

 ### Task 1: Implement Management Groups
 In this task, you will create and configure management groups.

-1. If you have not yet signed in, please navigate to the [Azure portal](http://portal.azure.com).

-1. Search for and select **Management groups** to navigate to the **Management groups** blade.
+1. In the Azure portal search for Management groups, and select **Management groups** to navigate to the **Management groups** blade.

     ![image](../media/lab2-1.1.1.png)

 1. Review the messages at the top of the **Management groups** blade.
-If you are seeing the message stating **You are registered as a directory admin but do not have the necessary permissions to access the root management group**, perfom the following sequence of steps:
+If you are seeing the message stating **You are registered as a directory admin but do not have the necessary permissions to access the root management group**, perform the following sequence of steps:

     1. In the Azure portal, search for and select **Azure Active Directory**.

     1. On the blade displaying properties of your Azure Active Directory tenant, in the vertical menu on the left side, in the **Manage** section, select **Properties**.

-    1. On the **Properties** blade of your your Azure Active Directory tenant, in the **Access management for Azure resources** section, select **Yes** and then select **Save**.
+    1. On the **Properties** blade of your Azure Active Directory tenant, in the **Access management for Azure resources** section, select **Yes** and then select **Save**.

         ![image](../media/Lab-02a-e1-t1-s3.png)